Proven-Paradox/shaper-system/Handbook.md

 * **Level -3** - Offense rolls against you have Boon +4, and you cannot gain Shield.

 #### Buff Track Duration
-Negative levels on the Buff Tracks have no duration, and must be removed via [Recover](#recover) or similar measures.
+Negative levels on the Buff Tracks have no duration; they are removed via [Recover](#recover), [Cleanse](#cleanse) or similar effects.
 Positive values begin decaying after 3 Rounds.
-Receiving another increase along the corresponding Buff Track resets this timer.
-Once a buff track begins decaying, its level decreases at every [Round Start](#round-start).
+Receiving another increase on that Buff Track resets this timer.
+While decaying, the track's level decreases at every [Round Start](#round-start).

-> For example, Cyrick casts [Fortify](#fortify) on himself in Round 1 of combat.
+> For example.
+Cyrick casts [Fortify](#fortify) on himself in Round 1 of combat.
 If he does not gain another boost in his Defense Track by Round 4, his Defense Buff would begin decaying.
 On Round 3, he uses [Hold Fast](#hold-fast), boosting his Defense Buff to level 2 and resetting the decay timer to Round 6.
 At Round 6's start, Cyrick's Defense Track decreases to 1.
 If he does not receive another defense buff by Round 7's start, the track will decay to 0.

 ## Positioning
 Knowing who you can reach and who can reach you is critical in combat, so these rules are here to help you keep up with the flow of a fight.